kaiyi27/tp/docs/DeveloperGuide.md

 3. If it is not a day of week, it then calls parseDate with the string date which returns the LocalDate.
 4. It will then call the parseTime with the string time which returns the LocalTime.
 5. Else, if the input date is a day of week, it first gets the day of week from the multiple formats available.
-6. Then, using the current date, returns the next occurrence of the input date unless the input date and current date is the same
+6. Get the next occurrence of the specified dayOfWeek (or the same day if the current date is already on that day)
 7. Checks if input date and current date is the same, if so, checks if input time has passed current time to select the next occurrence of the input day and time.
-8. If the current time has not passed, then the next occurence of the input date will be the current day and time, otherwise, it will be next weeks's day and time.
+8. If the current time has not passed, then the next occurrence of the input date will be the current day and time, otherwise, it will be next week's day and time.
 9. the LocalDateTime of the meeting is then returned back to the RescheduleCommand.

 <puml src="path/to/ParseLocalDateTimeActivityDiagram.puml"/>